KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Input-Article.md

-### 🇻🇳 Vietnamese (BETA)
+### 🇻🇳 Vietnamese Input (BETA)

-KeyboardKit Pro unlocks support for ``KeyboardTextInput/Vietnamese`` TELEX, VIQR, and VNI.
-This support is based on Vietnamese-specific ``Keyboard/Diacritic`` values and locale-specific types in the Vietnamese namespace.
+KeyboardKit Pro unlocks a ``Vietnamese`` namespace, with Vietnamese-related types, as well as a  ``VietnameseInputEngine`` that supports typing with TELEX, VIQR, and VNI.

-KeyboardKit Pro will automatically use Vietnamese input when applicable.
-You can use the Vietnamese-specific diacritics and types as standalone features to implement Vietnamese typing support elsewhere.
+KeyboardKit Pro will automatically use the ``VietnameseInputEngine`` when applicable.
+You can also use these types as standalone features to implement Vietnamese input support elsewhere.

-> Note: Vietnamese typing support requires at least a `Silver` license.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro

-### Views
+### Input Views

 @TabNavigator {